Client Management

 Above the timeline, a row of filter pills lets you narrow down what you see: All (the default, shows everything), Calls, Emails, Meetings, Financial (invoice and payment events), and Projects (project and proposal events).
 Filters are instant because they work on the data already loaded in your browser.

 For clients with a long history, the timeline loads 20 entries at a time.
-Scroll to the bottom and click Load more to fetch older entries.
+In the All view, scroll to the bottom and click Load more to fetch older entries.

 Managing Contact Persons